IMS PUBLISHING ASSN.

 Cedartown, GA 30125

 Main thoughts of the meetings appear below.
 As you will see on the Program for each day presented in other News items, Wednesday and Thursday had the most meetings.
-More complete reports of the meetings will appear in the November-December issue of The Sabbath Watchman.
-Meanwhile, we pray that God will bless you, with us, through this link to the World Assembly!
+We pray that God will bless you, with us, through the meeting summaries!

 Wednesday's presentations came under the subtitle, "The Great Reformers and Themes Before Luther."